-On 12 April 1794 Cooke was posted captain of the Alcide 74, also for purposes of rank only, and continuing in the Mediterranean he served in the Corsican campaign from February to August, commanding a landing force of six hundred men which attacked the Convention redoubt at San Fiorenzo.
-He was later employed under the orders of Captain Horatio Nelson at Calvi before taking command of the Windsor Castle 98 with the flag of Rear-Admiral Robert Linzee in the Mediterranean.
+On 12 April 1794 Cooke was posted captain of the Alcide 74, also for purposes of rank only, and continuing in the Mediterranean he served in the Corsican campaign from February to August, superintending the hoisting of cannon to the heights in the siege of San Fiorenzo before being sent home with dispatches.
+Returning once more to Corsica, he was later employed under the orders of Captain Horatio Nelson at Calvi before taking command of the Windsor Castle 98 with the flag of Rear-Admiral Robert Linzee in the Mediterranean.

 In October 1794 he assumed the command of the Toulon-built Sybille 38, considered to be the largest ship of that rate ever built, which had been captured in June off Mykonos in the Greek Archipelago by the Romney 50, Captain Hon.
 William Paget, and which Cooke brought into Portsmouth in November.
 Here she was commissioned under his captaincy.
 For the greater part of 1795 he saw service off the French coast, being attached to Commodore Sir John Borlase Warren’s expedition which landed French Royalist troops in Quiberon Bay at the end of June.
 The Sybille returned to St. Helens from the coast of France at the beginning of August, and she cruised later that month with Commodore Sir Richard Strachan’s squadron of five frigates.
 During October she came into Portsmouth with officers from Quiberon Bay, and in early November entered Portsmouth for a refit in order to proceed to the East Indies.